rentruewang/mind/fun/stories.md

 Multiple threads from a single POV is possible, because each "thread" is caused by the "world" reacting, evolving, and forming **unintended** / non obvious consequences from one thread's POV.

+Of course that is if it is tracable.
+Sometimes author simply had a mind change and retrospectively added settings, which doesn't count.

 #### Spacial connections: Connected characters.

 The more the merrier.